 Second: Work With An Independent Agent

 Ok.
 Call this a shameless plug.
 However, we know that by working with an independent agent, your chances of decline are much lower.
 Why?
-Independent agents, like My Family Life Insurance, work with many carriers and can match your specific situation to the right insurance solution.
+Independent agents, like My Family Life Insurance, work with many carriers and can match your specific situation to the right life insurance solution.

 Additionally, a cover letter from the agent describing your information in more detail is extremely helpful.
 For instance, let’s say you have type 1 diabetes.
 You may not know that life insurance for someone with type 1 diabetes can be rated or declined.
-However, you are in great shape with no ancillary effects from the diabetes.
+However, you are in great shape with no ancillary effects from diabetes.
 A well-structured and written cover letter describing your situation in more detail can be the deciding factor between a decline and approval.

 If declined for life insurance, don’t re-apply somewhere else quickly.
 Instead, contact an independent agent who works with many carriers.
 Pass along the pertinent information so the agent may research and present the best options.

 Three: Time Heals All Wounds

 Sometimes, just letting the sheer passage of timelapse can help.
 For example, let’s say you had cancer 2 years ago and are cancer-free now.
 You go to the oncologist regularly.
 Everything is in the clear.
 You apply and get declined for life insurance.